 What is a Whole Foods Plant-Based Diet?

 A whole-foods plant-based diet prioritizes unprocessed or minimally processed plant foods like fruits, vegetables, whole grains, legumes (beans, lentils), nuts, and seeds.
 Unlike some vegetarian or vegan diets that may incorporate processed meat alternatives or sugary drinks, a whole-foods approach focuses on getting nutrients from their closest-to-nature state.
 This means choosing brown rice over white rice, opting for fresh fruit over juice, and enjoying a handful of almonds over a bag of veggie chips.
 By keeping it whole and plant-based, you ensure you’re getting the most out of your food while minimizing added sugars, unhealthy fats, and unnecessary sodium.
-Our favorite resource for a whole foods plant-based diet, commonly known as WFPB, is FORKS OVER KNIVES.
+Our favorite resource for a whole-foods plant-based diet, commonly known as WFPB, is FORKS OVER KNIVES.
 We find their approach to this healthy eating style reasonable and achievable.
-Here are their core foods:
+Here are suggestions for their core foods:

 • Vegetables: kale, spinach, broccoli